Therapeutic Effects of SoftWave Therapy

 - Ossification; formation of new bone tissue

-- Stimulates natural anabolic and growth functions in all kinds of tissues
+- Stimulates natural anabolic and growth functions in all kinds

 (skin, bones, cartilage, smooth & striated muscles, nerves…)

 - Activation of stem cells; metabolism ↑, proliferation ↑, migration ↑, differentiation ↑